ldaniels528/trifecta/README.md

 =======

 Trifecta is a Command Line Interface (CLI) tool that enables users to quickly and easily inspect, verify and even query Kafka messages.
-In addition, Trifecta offers data import/export functions for copying data between Kafka topics and many other Big Data Systems (including Cassandra, ElasticSearch, MongoDB and others).
+In addition, Trifecta offers data import/export functions for transferring data between Kafka topics and many other Big Data Systems (including Cassandra, ElasticSearch, MongoDB and others).

 Table of Contents